Tensions are rising in Southern California over immigration raids. Here’s what we know

 About 35 miles up the coast, a raid around the same time Thursday at a Carpinteria marijuana farm also grew tense, with smoke bombs erupting as “a crowd of outraged residents and workers confronted federal agents, some clad in military-style gear,” CNN affiliate KEYT reported.

-“It was overkill,” said Congressman Salud Carbajal, a Democrat who represents the area, went to the scene of “over 50 ICE agents … conducting this operation.”
+“It was overkill,” said Congressman Salud Carbajal, a Democrat who represents the area and went to the scene to see “over 50 ICE agents … conducting this operation.”

 “They were creating fear, anxiety and intimidation,” Carbajal said in a video on X. “They were dressed in military garb, clothing, military grade weapons.
 They were just creating an untenable, incendiary circumstance where they could have got members of the public and themselves hurt.”